neondatabase/website/content/docs/reference/cli-branches.md

 ## Before you begin

 - Before running the `branches` command, ensure that you have [installed the Neon CLI](/docs/reference/cli-install).
-- If you have not authenticated with the [neonctl auth](/docs/reference/cli-auth) command, running a Neon CLI command automatically launches the Neon CLI browser authentication process.
+- If you have not authenticated with the [neon auth](/docs/reference/cli-auth) command, running a Neon CLI command automatically launches the Neon CLI browser authentication process.
 Alternatively, you can specify a Neon API key using the `--api-key` option when running a command.
 See [Connect](/docs/reference/neon-cli#connect).

 ## The `branches` command